vmware-archive/vsphere-storage-for-kubernetes/documentation/minio.md

 **Create service and expose it to external traffic using NodePort**

-Now that you have a Minio statefulset running, you may either want to access it internally (within the cluster) or expose it as a Service onto an external (outside of your cluster, maybe public internet) IP address, depending on your use case.
-You can achieve this using Services.
+Now that a Minio statefulset running, user may either want to access it internally (within the cluster) or expose it as a Service onto an external (outside of the cluster, maybe public internet) IP address, depending on the use case.
+This can be achieved using Services.

 There are 3 major service types — default type is ClusterIP, which exposes a service to connection from inside the cluster.
 NodePort and LoadBalancer are two types that expose services to external traffic.